At The Bridge, we practice what we call Inter-Generational Worship. We “practice” it because we are new at this, and we’re figuring it out as we go!

 - Yes, sometimes kids find worship boring.
 But let’s be honest, so do adults.
 Adults still come to worship, though, not because worship is always super-exciting, but because it is important.
 For our part, we try to make The Bridge as engaging as possible.
 We won’t always succeed, though, and it’s during those times that adults and kids alike have to hang in there with us.
 Being present in worship is important not just because we are learning and spending time together (which happens even when things are boring), but also because kids and adults alike bring unique contributions to worship.
 We need them!

 - No, kids don’t understand all of worship.
 But again, neither do adults.
-We try to explain everything very carefully and clearly so that first-time guests and kids and adults who are just out of the loop can all understand and feel included.
+We try to explain everything very carefully and clearly so that first-time guests and kids and adults who may be just out of the loop can all understand and feel included.
 There are many things about worship that many of us don’t understand, and that’s ok.
 We can all learn together.
 The best way to learn is by doing.

 OK, but still, what’s the point?
 Why is it so important to have all ages together in worship?